idaholab/moose/framework/doc/content/source/userobjects/PropertyReadFile.md

 An example of a MOOSE object using the `PropertyReadFile` is the [PiecewiseConstantFromCSV.md] function.

+If specifying multiple files to the [!param](/UserObjects/PropertyReadFile/prop_file_name) parameter, a new file will be read every time the object is initialized, which happens right before user objects are executed.
+The [!param](/UserObjects/PropertyReadFile/execute_on) parameter should be used to control the frequency of these executions.
+The user object will always read the first file at construction time.
+During a restart, the user object will read the next file available.
+If all data files have been read, the last file specified is used.

+!alert note
+When using multiple files, please not the data from the files is not concatenated.
+Every time a new file is read, the old data is removed from consideration.

 ## Example input syntax

 In this example input file, the `PropertyReadFile` user object is used to load data from a CSV file